Melaleuca viminea

-Melaleuca viminea, commonly known as mohan is a plant in the myrtle family Myrtaceae and is endemic to the south-west of Western Australia.
-It is variable in size and form from a densely branched, small shrub to a small tree.
-It has become naturalised locally in southern Victoria.
+Melaleuca viminea, commonly known as mohan, is a plant in the myrtle family Myrtaceae and is endemic to the south-west of Western Australia.
+It is variable in size and form, from a densely branched small shrub to a small tree.
+Its leaves are linear to narrowly oval, the flowers white to cream-coloured, in heads of 5 to 50, and the fruit is a woody capsule.

 Description

 Melaleuca viminea grows to 0.5-15 m in height and has fibrous or papery bark.
 Its leaves are arranged in opposite pairs, each leaf 3–20 mm long and 0.6–2 mm wide, linear to narrow oval in shape, tapering to a point.

 Its flowers are in heads, at or near the ends of the branches in groups, 25 mm in diameter composed of 5 to 50 individual white or cream flowers.
 The stamens are arranged in five bundles around the flower, each bundle having 3 to 16 stamens.
 Flowers appear from July to November and are described as smelling sickly.
 The fruit are woody capsules, 2-4 mm long.